Skip to content

 Challengeable by: Employee

-Investigate whistleblower disclosure with case-management workflow, evidence collection, witness interviews, root-cause analysis Based on initial intake, is the disclosure a substantive matter requiring formal investigation (with case file, designated investigator, evidence preservation, witness interview, written findings) or non-substantive (insufficient information, outside scope, already addressed) - and what is the appropriate independence (internal investigation by Compliance Officer, joint with Legal, or external counsel-led investigation)?
+Investigate a substantive whistleblower disclosure On the initial intake, is the disclosure substantive - warranting a formal investigation with a case file, designated investigator, evidence preservation, witness interviews and written findings - or non-substantive (too little information, out of scope, already addressed)?
+And how independent must the investigation be: internal under the Compliance Officer, joint with Legal, or led by external counsel?
 Human Auditor

 Decision Record